-Equity Risk (Both Funds) - Equity securities in which the Funds invest include common stock, preferred stock, convertible debt, warrants and rights, shares of American Depositary Receipts ("ADRs"), and exchange traded funds ("ETFs") that attempt to track the price movement of equity indices.
+Equity Risk (All Funds) - Equity securities in which the Funds invest include common stock, preferred stock, convertible debt, warrants and rights, shares of American Depositary Receipts ("ADRs"), and exchange traded funds ("ETFs") that attempt to track the price movement of equity indices.
 Common stock represents an equity or ownership interest in an issuer.
 Preferred stock provides a fixed dividend that is paid before any dividends are paid to common stockholders, and which takes precedence over common stock in the event of a liquidation.
 Like common stock, preferred stocks represent partial ownership in a company, although preferred stock shareholders do not enjoy all of the voting rights of common stockholders.
 Also, unlike common stock, a preferred stock pays a fixed dividend that does not fluctuate, although the company does not have to pay this dividend if it lacks the financial ability to do so.
 Investments in equity securities in general are subject to market risks that may cause their prices to fluctuate over time.
 The value of securities convertible into equity securities, such as warrants or convertible debt, is also affected by prevailing interest rates, the credit quality of the issuer and any call provision.
 In addition, the impact of any epidemic, pandemic or natural disaster, or widespread fear that such events may occur, could negatively affect the global economy, as well as the economies of individual countries, the financial performance of individual companies and sectors, and the markets in general in significant and unforeseen ways.
 Any such impact could adversely affect the prices and liquidity of the securities and other instruments in which a Fund invests, which in turn could negatively impact the Fund's performance and cause losses on your investment in the Fund.
 Recent examples include pandemic risks related to COVID-19 and aggressive measures taken worldwide in response by governments, including closing borders, restricting international and domestic travel, and the imposition of prolonged guarantines of large populations, and by businesses, including changes to operations and reducing staff.
-The impact of the COVID-19 pandemic may be short term or may last for an extended period of time, and in either case could result in a substantial economic downturn or recession.
 Fluctuations in the value of equity securities in which a mutual fund invests will cause a fund's net asset value ("NAV") to fluctuate.
 An investment in a portfolio of equity securities may be more suitable for long-term investors who can bear the risk of these share price fluctuations.